quidampepin/quidampepin.github.io/_posts/2022-11-29-a-july-afternoon.md

 Something had to be done with his old wreck of car.
 The rust had eaten away most of the bodywork, and it was making quite a racket as it drove along.
 Since we were thinking of refusing the inheritance - he must have had debts, Jean-Paul - we decided to sell the car to the scrap yard ourselves.
 30$ wouldn't hurt.
 The guy at the scrap yard looked skeptical as he looked successively at Jean-Paul's driver's license, and at Regent's face:

-- 1926, huh?
+"1926, huh?"

-- Yes sir!
+"Yes sir!"

-- Well preserved, for 62 years...
+"Well preserved, for 62 years..."

-- That's what happens when you lead a good life!
+"That's what happens when you lead a good life!"

-- ...
+"..."

 In the end, the guy gave us the money without too much trouble.
 It was none of his business, after all.
 Probably a death thing, he must have thought.